 The guidelines elaborate on the mandatory requirements set out in the MAS TRM notice, with a fine of up to $100,000 for non-compliance under the Banking Act.
 In the case of a continuing offence, a further fine of up to $10,000 daily may be levied.

 Businesses now operate in an increasingly interconnected world, sharing sensitive data and access with third parties.
 This makes many processes easier, but also increases the levels of risk originating from third parties.
-It is imperative to have capabilities at hand to continuously monitor and manage third party risk and performance.
-The organisation, being accountable for the protection of the data it holds, will need to be able to identify and assess risks, manage the contract and conduct compliance assessments relating to data protection.
+It is imperative to have capabilities at hand to continuously monitor and manage third-party compliance, risk and performance.
+The organisation, being accountable for the protection of the data it holds, will need to be able to identify and assess risks, manage the contract and conduct compliance assessments as part of complying with the Personal Data Protection Act (PDPA).
 In this regard, the team in the financial institutions will need to maintain their knowledge and upskill with the latest development.

 Security and privacy are not quite interchangeable and app developers (whether in-house or outsourced), need to know the differences when developing the app.
 The Certified Information Privacy Technologist certification by the IAPP (International Association of Privacy Professionals) is a good foundational course on privacy for technology professionals, especially as it works through the lifecycle of personal information - its collection, use, disclosure and storage.
 In Singapore, the course is run by the Data Protection Excellence (DPEX) Network and course information can be found here (please include the course info in the link ‘here’).